hhu-stups/value-translator/README.md

 ## Re-Interpreting Sets

 Relations, functions and sequences are translated as sets.
-*Value Translator* provides means to re-interpret a set as either of these types.
+*Value Translator* provides means to reinterpret a set as either of these types.

 All mapping methods are provided in two variants, with and without arguments.